iggymtrkd/h1-labs-prototype/docs/1-h_1_labs_whitepaper.md

 ### **5. Economic Integrity**
 Onchain token mechanics transform the network into a self-balancing economy:
 - Demand for quality datasets drives token buybacks.
-- Lab creation burns $LABS, increasing scarcity.
+- Lab creation does not burn $LABS in the current implementation.
 - Contributors see transparent, automated payouts.
 This model produces a fair, measurable, and decentralized market for intelligence creation.